api-evangelist/providers/_store/atlassian.md

       and organize different streams of work in your Bitbucket Cloud account.
       Workspaces replace the use of teams and users in API calls.
 name: Atlassian
-tags: []
+tags:
+  - Productivity
+  - Software Development
+  - Code
+type: Contract
+access: 3rd-Party
 created: 2024/04/14
-modified: '2024-07-03'
+modified: '2024-12-13'
+position: Consuming
 description: >-
-  Atlassian Corporation is an Australian software company that develops products for software developers, project managers and other software development teams.
+  Atlassian is a software company that develops collaboration, productivity, and project management tools to help teams work more efficiently.
+Its products are designed to enhance teamwork, streamline workflows, and support project tracking across a wide range of industries.
 maintainers:
   - FN: API Evangelist
     url: http://apievangelist.com